mrcosta/mrcosta.github.io/_posts/rust/2020-05-17-rust-releases-with-github-actions.md

   run: cargo build --release --locked
 ```

-Here is the same as we saw in <previous_section_link_here>.
+Here is the same as we saw in [here](#222-checkout-step).
 The difference is that all steps run for each different platform.

 ### 3.5.2 Upload binary to release